 This had no drips when I tested it out, yay!
 (Unlike the automatic goat waterer that I mad the same day that had me pulling my hair out).

-After you get your chicken waterer made, go hang it outside, fill it with water and put the lid on.
+After you make your chicken waterer, go hang it outside, fill it with water and put the lid on.
 The water stays cleaner, and lasts longer.
 This five gallon bucket last AGES for our flock of eight hens.
 I refresh it periodically because I figure stale water doesn’t taste that great.

 Getting your chickens to use a nipple waterer